Last Updated on March 22, 2021 by Creative Parenting

 Babies don’t magically start talking on their own, it’s a set of skills that develop over time.

-One way parents can help is by speaking a special language to their babies.
+So one way parents can help is by speaking a special language to their babies.

 It’s called “parentese.”

 Once you’re aware of this special parenting language, you can take active steps to use it.

 Parentese is not the typical “baby talk” you hear.

 We aren’t talking about the incoherent babbling that many parents engage in with their babies.